zestia/eslint-config/README.md

 - `eslint-config-prettier` for turning off eslint rules that could conflict with prettier
 - `eslint-plugin-ember` for ember-specific recommended lint rules
 - `eslint-plugin-hbs` for linting handlebars in tagged templates within javascript files
-- `eslint-plugin-node` primarily for linting ember-cli project files
+- `eslint-plugin-node` for linting ember-cli project files
+- `eslint-plugin-qunit` for linting tests

 ## Related repos